learningequality/HookCatcher/README.md

 **Production:**<br />
 Provide a Django Secret Key environment variable:
 ```
-DJANGO_SECRET_KEY
+DJANGO_SECRET_KEY='YOUR_PRODUCTION_KEY'
 ```

 ### Start the server
 1. Open a new window and start Redis by running the command `$ redis-server`

 2. From the root, navigate into the *HookCatcher* directory `$ cd Hookcatcher/`

-3. Open how ever many more windows and start your Redis Queue workers `$  python manage.py rqworker default`
+3. Open how ever many more windows and start a Redis Queue worker on each `$  python manage.py rqworker default`

 4. To start the server, run
 `$ python manage.py runserver (port)`
 NOTE: port defaults to 8000

 To view site enter the following website url into your browser: